 And when you sell your NFT, you have to sell the whole thing.
 Lots of people don’t want to part with their NFTs forever – not even parts of it, as would be the case with NFT fractionalization.

-These problems explain why NFT lending has become the latest sector to emerge.
-It solves the problem of low liquidity in NFTs while encouraging more people to invest in the NFT market by lowering the cost of entry.
+These problems explain why NFT lending has become the latest sector to emerge and has become even more popular with NFT marketplace Blur's entry into the space, Blend.
+NFT lending solves the problem of low liquidity in NFTs while encouraging more people to invest in the NFT market by lowering the cost of entry.

 Remember that financial investment in NFTs and decentralized finance (DeFi) – or the intersection of both as in this case – presents a myriad of risks, including sudden downturns in the cryptocurrency market, smart contract exploits and regulatory crackdowns.
 Although many of these platforms are audited, an audit doesn’t guarantee safety, it only points out the errors in a platform’s code as far as the auditor can spot.